anjukan/anjukan.github.io/_posts/2019-11-28-ESIPP-symposium-poster.markdown

 <div style="text-align: justify">

-This poster is based on work that I plan to submit to the [SimBuild2020 Conference](https://www.ashrae.org/conferences/topical-conferences/2020-building-performance-analysis-conference-simbuild).
+This poster is based on work that I plan to submit to the
+<a href="https://www.ashrae.org/conferences/topical-conferences/2020-building-performance-analysis-conference-simbuild">SimBuild2020 Conference</a>.
-I shall upload the paper here as soon as I finish writing it!
+I shall upload the paper here as soon as the paper is accepted (if it is)!
 If you have any specific questions based on this poster or what I am researching, feel free to reach out to me through any of the channels on my home page!

 </div>